 Life is made up of many emotions, yet many people judge them as good and bad emotions.
 Without fully understanding that all emotions can be valuable if we know how to use negative emotions as opportunities for growth.

 True freedom is being able to feel and express all emotions.
 The tools so we don’t need to hide and suppress negative emotions.
 Our Emotional Fitness is a significant influence in creating the events that occur in life, as our emotions and emotional programming are a major influence in creating the thoughts we think.

 Emotional Fitness Definition

-Emotional Fitness refers to the level of our ability to feel and trust the full spectrum of emotions.
+Emotional Fitness refers to the level of our ability to feel, sense and trust the full spectrum of emotions.
 Knowing how to not judge emotions as good or bad due to dropping into deeper layers of the heart using the tools to release and benefit from negative emotions.
 This helps us to more efficiently create the circumstances, success and ‘flow’ we desire in life.
-Our emotions and emotional programming, hence Emotional Fitness, heavily influence the type of thoughts we create.
-Which also determines how naturally we can attract the circumstances in life and business we desire.
+As our emotions and emotional programming, hence Emotional Fitness, heavily influence the type of thoughts we create.
+This also determines how naturally we can attract the circumstances in life and business we desire.

 Like a muscle, our emotions only support us if we use them.
 Hence good Emotional Fitness refers to our ability to be aware and in-tune emotionally, understand and feel the full array of emotions.
 Not just being positive, able to handle and beneficially use negative emotions rather than suppress them.